Raphael (archangel): Christianity

-The New Testament names only two archangels or angels, Michael and Gabriel (Luke 1:9–26; Jude 1:9; Revelation 12:7), but Raphael, because of his association with healing, became identified with the unnamed angel of John 5:1–4 who periodically stirred the pool of Bethesda "[a]nd he that went down first into the pond after the motion of the water was made whole of whatsoever infirmity he lay under".
+The New Testament names only two archangels, Michael and Gabriel (Luke 1:9–26; Jude 1:9; Revelation 12:7), but Raphael, because of his association with healing, became identified with the unnamed angel of John 5:1–4 who periodically stirred the pool of Bethesda "[a]nd he that went down first into the pond after the motion of the water was made whole of whatsoever infirmity he lay under".
 The Catholic Church accordingly links Raphael with Michael and Gabriel as saints whose intercession can be sought through prayer.

 Patronage

-Due to his actions in the Book of Tobit and the Gospel of John, Saint Raphael is considered patron of travelers, the blind, happy meetings, nurses, physicians, medical workers, matchmakers, Christian marriage, and Catholic studies.
-As a particular enemy of the devil, he was revered in Catholic Europe as a special protector of sailors: on a corner of the famous Doge's Palace in Venice is a relief depicting Raphael holding a scroll on which is written: "Efficia fretum quietum" (“Keep the Gulf quiet”).
+Due to his actions in the Book of Tobit and the Gospel of John, Raphael is considered a protector and healer, and so the patron of travelers, the blind, happy meetings, nurses, physicians, medical workers, matchmakers, Christian marriage, and Catholic studies.
+On a corner of the Doge's Palace in Venice is a relief depicting Raphael holding a scroll on which is written: "Efficia fretum quietum" ("Keep the Gulf quiet").
 On July 8, 1497, when Vasco da Gama set sail from Lisbon with his four-ship fleet to India, the flagship was named São Rafael at the insistence of King Manuel I of Portugal.
 When the flotilla reached the Cape of Good Hope on October 22, the sailors debarked and erected a column in the archangel's honor.
 The little statue of Raphael that accompanied Da Gama on the voyage is now in the Naval Museum in Lisbon.

 Iconography

+He is perhaps most often seen in depictions of Tobias and the Angel, from the Book of Tobit, showing him walking with Tobias and his dog through a landscape.
+The subject became very popular in Italy from about 1450 for a century, as devotion to Raphael increased, at least partly though confraternities dedicated to him.
+In altarpieces and the like, Tobias, his fish and his dog may be used as identifying attributes of Raphael.

-Raphael is said to guard pilgrims on their journeys, and is often depicted holding a staff.
+Raphael is said to guard pilgrims on their journeys, and when depicted as a single figure is often depicted holding a staff.
 He is also often depicted holding or standing on a fish, which alludes to his healing of Tobit with the fish's gall.
 Early mosaics often show him and the other archangels in the clothing of a Byzantine courtier.